"A holiday on the Isle of Mull is perfect for exploring the spectacular wildlife Scotland has to offer"

 Bedrooms

 Each cottage has two bedrooms – one double bedroom and one twin-bedded room.
 Each room has ample built-in wardrobe and clothes storage space, a bookshelf, and bedside tables.
-Bed linen is provided at no additional charge; however, owing to the difficulty of drying large numbers of towels on change-over days, guests must provide their own towels.
+Bed linen and towels are provided at no additional charge.

 Living area